 The accumulation of certain substances, such as calcium or uric acid, in the kidneys can lead to the formation of crystals or stones.
-Kidney stones are also called renal stones, urinary stones, renal calculus, or nephrolith.
-The condition is often called nephrolithiasis or urolithiasis by healthcare professionals.
+Kidney stones are also known as renal stones, urinary stones, renal calculus, or nephrolith, and the condition is often referred to as nephrolithiasis or urolithiasis by healthcare experts.

-Read this post to learn about the types of kidney stones, their causes, diagnosis, treatment, and the prevention of kidney stones in teenagers.
+Read on to learn about the different forms of kidney stones, their causes, diagnosis, treatment options, and preventative strategies in teenagers.

 Types Of Kidney Stones

 Kidney stones may vary in size, ranging from the size of a small grain to as large as a pea.
 These can be rough or smooth stones with yellow or brown color.

 A kidney stone can be any of the following types (1).